 Is your thin hair lacking the extra oomph that thick-haired girls take for granted?
 Unfortunate, but understandable.
-Haircare is not a one-size-fits-all application, and the tips and tricks your full-haired sisters swear by may not deliver the same results on your finer mane.
+Haircare is not a one-size-fits-all application, and the tips and tricks your full-haired sisters swear by may not deliver the same results on your finer hair.
 In fact, Matrix celebrity stylist George Papanikolas says there’s one major mistake women with thin hair make, and it’s undoing all of your best efforts for beautiful, voluminous hair.
 We're certain you will want to know what it is.

 Another culprit to keep in mind?
 Watch out for your blow-drying technique or you could end up counteracting everything you just fixed.
 “You need to round brush your roots away from your head to get extra lift,” Papanikolas says.
 If you don’t use the right tools to blow it out, you will get flat hair.

 Your haircut could be working against you too